Syeberman/nohtyP/README.md

 In the simplest case, just add nohtyP.c and nohtyP.h to your C project, and call yp_initialize on start-up.  nohtyP also builds as a shared library.

-The Build directory contains a SCons makefile that supports various compilers and targets.
+The Build directory contains an optional SCons makefile that supports various compilers and targets.
 To build a shared library for your platform, run the following from the top-level directory:

-    scons -f Build/make.scons
+    Build/make

 This will build both a debug and a release version for your native OS and architecture, and will copy the binaries to Build/native.
 For more information,